adamltyson/opendirection/README.md

 N_FREE_CPUS: How many CPU cores to leave free for other programs (e.g 6)

+STABILITY: Run stability calcs (comparing first and second half of each condition ) ('yes'/'no')
 #### CONDITIONS
 **Conditions refer to (temporal) parts of the experiment that should be treated individually.
 Defined in options/conditions.ini**